Babiana symmetrantha

-Babiana symmetrantha is a perennial flowering plant and geophyte belonging to the genus Babiana.
+Babiana symmetrantha is a geophytic, perennial flowering plant in the family Iridaceae.
 The species is endemic to the Northern Cape.
 It occurs on the Langeberg between Kliprand and Loeriesfontein; it is part of the Hantam Karoo vegetation.
 There is only one population.
+It is called unpleated bobbejaantjie in English.

+Taxonomy

+The unpleated bobbejaantjie was discovered in 2006 during an botanical expedition and named in 2008 by Peter Goldblatt and John Manning.